dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-setups/trino-setup.md

 <TabItem value="oauth">

-The only authentication parameter to set for OAuth 2 is `method: oauth`.
+The only authentication parameter to set for OAuth 2.0 is `method: oauth`.
+If you're using Starburst Enterprise or Starburst Galaxy, you must enable OAuth 2.0 in Starburst before you can use this authentication method.

-For more information, refer to both [Oauth2 Authentication](https://trino.io/docs/current/security/oauth2.html) in the Trino docs and the [README](https://github.com/trinodb/trino-python-client#oauth2-authentication) for the Trino Python client.
+For more information, refer to both [OAuth 2.0 authentication](https://trino.io/docs/current/security/oauth2.html) in the Trino docs and the [README](https://github.com/trinodb/trino-python-client#oauth2-authentication) for the Trino Python client.

-It's recommended that you install `keyring` to cache the OAuth2 token over multiple dbt invocations by running `pip install 'trino[external-authentication-token-cache]'`.
+It's recommended that you install `keyring` to cache the OAuth 2.0 token over multiple dbt invocations by running `pip install 'trino[external-authentication-token-cache]'`.
 The `keyring` package is not installed by default.

 #### Example profiles.yml for OAuth